yididyayoseph/sba-command-line-git/README.md

 # sba-command-line-git

 # This assessment contains 2 parts.
-Each part is expalined below.
+Each part is explained below.

 ## Part One: Git Basics